Announcing: 'T by Trace' by Teens Re-Imagining Art, Community & Environment

 Candor Arts is thrilled to announce the release of T by TRACE, an art/cookbook authored collaboratively by participants in the TRACE (Teens Re-Imagining Art, Community & Environment) program at Hamilton Park in Chicago’s Englewood community.

-Due to release in August of 2018, this book will be produced in a handmade edition of 75 copies designed by the teens of the TRACE program.
+It will be produced in a handmade edition of 75 copies designed by the teens of the TRACE program, produced by Candor Arts.

 ABOUT T By TRACE: